bfletcher/remote-lab-doc/setting-up-a-remote-lab.md

 ## Introduction

 ### What are remote labs?
-Remote labs are a LAVA development allowing CI with a single centralised dashboard server and multiple distributed board farms some of which can be in hardware vendor or other partner premises.
+Remote labs are a LAVA development allowing CI with a single centralised dashboard server and multiple distributed board farms - some of which can be in hardware vendor or other partner premises. the result is a large distributed board farm with LAVA testing invoked and reported via a central LAVA server.

 Remote labs provide the following benefits:
  * DUT management in the hands of originators/owners
  * No need to educate the central lab personnel on every board from every vendor